The power of gratitude is really quite extraordinary.

 The purpose of this gratitude exercise is to realize and appreciate how well off you are.
 Appreciation.
-Personally, it makes me realize that every day, I am able to eat all sorts of foods, flown or shipped in from all over the world for me to eat.
+It can make you realize that every day, you are able to eat all sorts of foods, flown or shipped in from all over the world for you to eat.
 It is quite extraordinary if you think about it, but we in the Western World (and beyond) have started taking this for granted.

-During this exercise, what I noticed is that I automatically started to compare the beans that I’m eating with my regular meals.
-This allows me to take a moment and appreciate the foods I devour on a daily basis without even noticing how they got in my mouth, what it took for them to get there or even what they taste like.
+During this exercise, what you will noticed is that you automatically started to compare the beans that you’re eating with your regular meals.
+This allows you to take a moment and appreciate the foods you devour on a daily basis without even noticing how they got in your mouth, what it took for them to get there or even what they taste like.

 Performing this gratitude exercise once a week:

-- Makes me appreciate what I have in life, or at least, what I eat.
+- Makes you appreciate what you have in life, or at least, what you eat.

-- Makes me realize that we don’t need so much in order to satisfy our basic human needs.
-Now I’m a big fan of pairing wines with the foods I cook or even the other way around, but all that is extreme luxury.
-And we musn’t forget it.
+- Makes you realize that we don’t need so much in order to satisfy our basic human needs.

-- Allows me to actually enjoy the ritual and experience positive emotions while I’m eating my beans that tend to last throughout the whole evening.
-It’s funny, but it somehow always feels like I did good – like it matters.
+- Allows you to actually enjoy the ritual and experience positive emotions while your eating beans that tend to last throughout the whole evening.

 The most powerful thing about this gratitude exercise is it’s simplicity.
 Performing this exercise is actually easier than its alternative, which means cooking up a whole meal (and ending up with the dishes).